James H. Ganong: Biography

 Born in Springfield, New Brunswick, James was the eldest of the six children of Francis Daniel Ganong and Deborah Ruth Keirstead.
 In 1863, he married Susan E. Brittain of Carleton, New Brunswick with whom he had seven children.
 His father was a farmer and a merchant and as a young man, James worked as a shopkeeper and as a travelling salesman.
 He lived in Massachusetts for a few years where two of his children were born.

 In 1873, he and his brother Gilbert moved to the border town of St. Stephen on the St. Croix River across from Calais, Maine.
 There, they established a grocery business and within a few years added a bakery and confectionery manufactory plus expanded their retailing to include a store in Calais.

 Successful, in 1878 the brothers, in partnership with Freeman H. Todd, built the St. Croix Soap Manufacturing Company but in 1884 they elected to dissolve their partnership.
 Gilbert Ganong retained the store, bakery and confectionery business while James took over the soap factory.
-The soap-making business continued to do very well and became widely known for its Surprise Soap brand that eventually was distributed nationally.

 James Ganong was actively involved in community affairs and served as mayor of St. Stephen.
 He died unexpectedly in 1888 at the age of forty-seven upon which his son, Edwin, took over the running of the soap business.
 Gilbert Ganong died without issue and James's son Arthur would take over the chocolate business.